 A laminectomy is a form of spinal decompression surgery.
 In this procedure, some or all of the lamina, which comprises the back of the spinal canal, is removed to alleviate nerve compression.

-Spinal fusion has conventionally been done after spinal decompression to stabilize the spine.
-But, given that it limits spinal mobility and doesn’t always alleviate the patient’s back pain, alternative treatment methods have recently been developed.
+Spinal fusion has conventionally been done after spinal decompression to fuse the affected vertebrae into one bone.
+But, given that it permanently limits spinal mobility and doesn’t always alleviate the patient’s back pain, alternative treatment methods have recently been developed.

 If you’re suffering from symptoms of spinal stenosis, contact a spine specialist in your area to learn about your treatment options.